rocky/python-decompile3/.github/ISSUE_TEMPLATE/bug-report.md

 although I may be more tolerant of this if you sponsor the project.

-Bugs are also not for general or novice kind help on how to install this Python program in your environment in the way you would like to have it set up, or how to interpret a Python traceback e.g. that winds up saying Python X.Y.Z is not supported.
+Bugs are also not for general or novice kind help on how to install this Python program and its dependencies in your environment, or in the way you would like to have it set up, or how to interpret a Python traceback e.g. that winds up saying Python X.Y.Z is not supported.

 For these kinds of things, you will save yourself time by asking instead on forums like StackOverflow that are geared to helping people